BSN-Spartan/NC-Cosmos/README.md

 ### 3.2 Installation

 #### 3.2.1 Building from Source
-After setting up `go` correctly, you should be able to compile and run `spartan`.
+After setting up `go` correctly, you should be able to compile and run Spartan-II Chain full node.

-Make sure that your server can access Google because our project depends on some libraries provided by Google.
+Make sure that your server can access Google because the Spartan project depends on some libraries provided by Google.
 (If you don't have access to google.com, you can also try to add a proxy: `export GOPROXY=https://goproxy.io`)

 ```bash
 git clone https://github.com/BSN-Spartan/NC-Cosmos.git